Skip to main content

 dwc3_gadget_start DWC3_DCFG:0x80804

-This indicates that fastboot can be used for flashing.
-Open another terminal window to proceed with image flashing.
+This indicates that fastboot is ready.
+Open another terminal to execute the flashing commands.

 fastboot flash uboot u-boot-with-spl-lpi4a-16g.bin